Professor and Associate Director

-Understanding dynamic inelastic deformation, structural changes and failure of condensed matter under intense stress wave loading; emphasis is on developing in-situ time- and spatially-resolved diagnostics for single-shot short-duration events to address scientific challenges in material response under extreme dynamic conditions.
+Understanding dynamic inelastic deformation, strength, structural changes and failure of condensed matter under intense stress wave loading; emphasis is on developing in-situ time- and spatially-resolved diagnostics for single-shot short-duration events to address scientific challenges in material response under extreme dynamic conditions.

 Dr. Prakash received his Ph.D. in Engineering from Brown University in 1993.
 He joined the Department of Mechanical and Aerospace Engineering at Case Western Reserve University in January 1993 as the Warren E. Rupp Assistant Professor of Science and Engineering and attained the rank of Professor in 2004.
 Dr. Prakash joined WSU in 2020 as a Professor and currently serves as the Associate Director of the Institute for Shock Physics.

 Over the years he has been drawn towards interdisciplinary research encompassing diverse fields, where he has made use of his knowledge in engineering mechanics and materials to work on fundamental problems related to shock compression of condensed matter including dynamic deformation and failure of solids under extreme stress wave loading conditions.
 A parallel focus of his research has been in nanoengineering in the development of novel three-dimensional hybrid carbon nanomaterials for light-weight structural, energy storage and thermal management applications.
 These studies have resulted in over 225 technical publications with his graduate students and technical collaborators.